 Step 1 : Inspect track

-Inspect the sliding door track for debris and to see if it's out of alignment.
+To replace patio door rollers first inspect the sliding door track for debris and to see if it's out of alignment.
 Use the crevice tool of a vacuum to suck up dirt in the track.
 Then carefully inspect the track for dents and bends.
 Straighten any bends or dents by hitting the track with a hammer backed up by a piece of wood.

 If the sliding panel still doesn't move after cleaning and straightening the track, the rollers should be replaced.